-As a teacher, you can not only help your students in successfully clearing their exams but also teach them about tackling any fear related to any exams in future too and emerge victorious out of it.
+As a teacher, you can not only help your students successfully clear their exams but also teach them about tackling any fear related to any exams in the future too and emerge victorious out of it.

 The past performance of a student should not be used as a benchmark to judge his or her caliber.
 However, evaluating past performance can be an effective tool to look for any pattern in the occurrence of mistakes.

 For example, a student may be repeating spelling mistakes in similar-sounding but different words, like “week” and “weak” and “observe” and “absorb,” while effortlessly spelling complex words.

 You can review the past performance of all the students in a class and make a list of such common mistakes made by students over a year.
 You can dedicate one or two of your lectures to address these mistakes and how students can avoid them.

 Some students find it difficult to organize their thoughts in addressing and solving a problem.
 You can demonstrate your way of thinking in approaching a problem and solving it by explaining every step in your thought process aloud.
 You can select a relatively complex question and speak aloud about how you will approach the question.

 For example, you can say something like, “In this question, you don't have to bother about the result.
 First, write down the given data.
 Next, you have to create a table with the given data, then move on to....”

 Once you are done, take another question and ask your students to emulate your process to arrive at the answer.

 Many students fail to properly understand the question.
 Devise strategies and tips to help them in understanding the question.
 You can ask them to reframe the question in their own words.
 You can further ask them to explain to you their understanding of the question.